Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 News
 ======
-- [01/2025] Tingjun have been selected as one of the <a href="https://www.oaepublish.com/news/ir.993" target="_blank">Distinguished Reviewers for Intelligence and Robotics in 2024</a>.
+- [01/2025] Tingjun was named as the <a href="https://www.oaepublish.com/news/ir.993" target="_blank">Distinguished Reviewer for Intelligence and Robotics in 2024</a>!

 - [01/2025] Tingjun organized the Special Issue <a href="https://www.oaepublish.com/specials/ir.2369" target="_blank">"Bio-inspired Intelligence for Robotics and Autonomous Systems: Advances and Applications"</a> in the Intelligence and Robotics journal!